yomotsu/camera-controls/readme.md

 #### `setPosition( positionX, positionY, positionZ, enableTransition )`

 Set angle and distance by given position.
-An alias of 1setLookAt()1, without target change.
+An alias of `setLookAt()`, without target change.
 Thus keep gazing at the current target

 | Name               | Type      | Description |
 | ------------------ | --------- | ----------- |